XPsoud/wxSnippets/README.md

 You can override this using the command line.
 For example : **mingw32-make WXWIN=C:\wx31 WXCFG=gcc_lib\mswu**

+You can also set these variables as environment ones so you won't have to specify them each time : in this case you'll just have to call **mingw32-make**.

 To build all the snippets, just run the Makefile "as-is".

 To build one of the snippets, use the name of the snippets sub-folder as build target.
 For example : **make TestApp** (or under Windows **mingw32-make WXWIN=C:\wx31 WXCFG=gcc_lib\mswu TestApp**)